CelesY/Regression-Analysis-in-Py/README.md

 # Direction in 2-Risky-Assets-Portfolio
-Data are from yahoo finance, It's an open resource so that everyone can access the data for free.
-I got these data from the "Historical Data" Column(CSV file, as can be seen in the code).
+The data comes from yahoo finance, which is an open source, so everyone can access the data for free.
+I got this data from the "Historical Data" column (CSV file, as shown in the code).

-The data contains 5 years' stock close price(not adjusted) of 2 famous companies: Walmart and Amazon.
-There might be some more efficient ways of cleaning and using these data, but I'm still learning about them.
-And this repository will keep updating and will be extended to N risky assets in the future.
+The data contains 5 years of closing stock prices (unadjusted) for Walmart and Amazon, two well-known companies.
+There might be some more efficient ways to clean and use this data, but I'm still learning them.
+And this repository will be continuously updated, and will be expanded to N risky assets in the future.

 Calculations are based on Portfolio Theory, formula are as follows:
 ## For Individual Asset: